-Chances are that you’ve crunched your way happily through an ice cube or two on occasion.
-Those little melted chips of frozen delight that lurk at the bottom of a tall glass of your favorite beverage can be hard to resist.
+Chances are you’ve happily crunched your way through an ice cube or two on occasion.
+Those melted chips of frozen delight that lurk at the bottom of a tall glass of your favorite beverage can be hard to resist.
 And for some of us, eating snow cones is a favorite summer tradition.
 Summer without a damp white paper cup of lemon ice is just a lost season of sweaty sadness.

 Read on to find out how you can break the habit and save your smile from the frigid embrace of your icy little overlords.

 Is Eating Ice Bad for You?